Support Campus Kitchen

 - Clamshells ("to go" containers) or paper bags

 - Commercial size aluminum foil and plastic wrap

 - Stainless steel pans

-Food items (Must be cooked in a commercial kitchen):
+Food items (Still in the box/can or must be cooked in a commercial kitchen):

 - Instant potatoes

 - Cooked chicken /cooked ground beef (preferably canned or frozen)